• Travel over 50 – We are old not dead!

 Kofte is also served in a casserole or one-pot dish called Izmir kofte.
 You will find a huge variety of Kofte and as street food, they are served either in a pita or the patties are served with a yoghurt topping.

-Çiğ köfte are the bulgur wheat version made with bulgur, peppers, tomato puree, onion, and Turkish herbs and spices.
+Çiğ köfte is the bulgur wheat version made with bulgur, peppers, tomato puree, onion, and Turkish herbs and spices.
 The balls are shaped into a sphere, cooked and served in a lettuce leaf.
+This is a great vegetarian and vegan dish.

 Turkish Soups